INTRODUCTION & STUDY GUIDE

 12. After every five lessons there is a revision self-test.
 If there are points you do not remember, refer to the relevant lesson.

-Note: the usual boundaries of confidentiality apply ie what is shared within the group, remains within the group.
+Note: the usual boundaries of confidentiality apply ie what is shared with your tutor, remains between you and the tutor.
 You are invited to give at least a thumbnail description of yourself.

 For anyone new to Buddhism